Update Pivot Table in Excel

 Update Multiple Pivot Table Results using Shortcut Keys

-Imagine 10 to 20 pivot tables, can you update the pivot table going to each and every pivot table and hit the refresh button???
+Imagine 10 to 20 pivot tables.
+Can you update the pivot table by going to each and every pivot table and hit the refresh button???

 This will refresh all the pivot tables in the workbook.